I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/pmi/ns-pmi-_pmi_configuration.md

 A <a href="..\pmi\ns-pmi-_pmi_threshold_configuration.md">PMI_THRESHOLD_CONFIGURATION</a> structure that contains information about the threshold configuration of the power meter.

 The <b>Configuration</b> member contains this structure if the <b>ConfigurationType</b> member is set to <b>PmiThresoldConfiguration</b>.

-`ConfigurationType`

-A <a href="..\pmi\ne-pmi-pmi_configuration_type.md">PMI_CONFIGURATION_TYPE</a> enumeration value that specifies the data type of the <b>Configuration</b> member.

-`Size`

-A value, in units of bytes, that specifies the size of the structure.

-`Version`

-A value that specifies the version of this structure.
-For Windows 7, Windows Server 2008 R2, and later versions of Windows, this value must be 1.

 ## Remarks
 The PMI_CONFIGURATION structure is used to query many different PMI configuration settings that are supported by a power meter.